tomas-osswald/switch_2020_g3/docs/sprint2/user_stories/US171_AddBankAccount.md

 - GRASP:
     - Information expert:
-        - This pattern was used in classes that implemented the Account interface, like in this case CashAccount class, for returning a DTO with the account id and description without removing information outside the class;
+        - This pattern was used in classes that implemented the Account interface, like in this case BankAccount class.
+The BankAccount concentrate the responsibility of managing all procedures about itself;

     - Controller:
         - To deal with the responsibility of receiving input from outside the system (first layer after the UI) we use a case controller.

     - Pure Fabrication:
-        - In this user story the Application and AccountService class was used, which does not represent a business domain concept.
+        - In this user story the Application, FamilyService and AccountService class was used, which does not represent a business domain concept.
 It was created to be responsible for all operations regarding Account type Classes.

     - High cohesion and Low Coupling:
         - The creation of the AccountService class provided low Coupling and high Cohesion, keeping one Class as the Information Expert.

     - Protected Variation:
-        - An Account interface was used in which the polymorphism was used to be implemented in several classes, each representative of a type of Account.
+        - An Account interface applies the polymorphism concept by being implemented in several classes, each representing an Account type.

 - SOLID:
     - Single-responsibility principle:
-        - this pattern was used in the AccountService class, in which it the only responsibility is manage account operations.
+        - this pattern was used in the AccountService class, in which the only responsibility is managing account operations.

 ## 3.4.
 Domain Tests